KuTo28/DM-Final_Assignment/presentation/Notes.md

 - [x] Say the number of observations and columns
 - [x] Show the total amount of NA's and not NA's (pie chart)
 - [x] Distribution of NA's across columns
-- [ ] Distribution of number of NA's in a row in all the dataset (pie chart)
+- [x] Distribution of number of NA's in a row in all the dataset (pie chart)
-  - [ ] Show max an lower bounds
+  - [x] Show max an lower bounds
+  - Say we will remove observations that have more than "X" NA values (check the barplot to stimate what the threshold should be; Tough bellow 4 seems to be a nice aproach)

 ### How to handle NA's